pascual-tejero/2D-Ray-Tracing/README.md

 2. Tejero Cervera, Pascual

 ## Description ##
-We defined a 2D screen and created a small circle.
-In order to estimate the distance from the circle to the camera, we first evaluated the intersection of the ray with the circle.
-If such intersection exists, we computed the distance between the point of intersection and the camera, and a red dot is created, otherwise a black dot.
+We defined a 2D screen and created two circles and one square.
+In order to estimate the distance from the objects to the camera, we first evaluated the intersection of the ray with the corresponding object.
+If such intersection exists, we computed the distance between the point of intersection and the camera a dot of a certain color is created, otherwise it is the background color .

-Addtionallly, the user can adjust the position of the origin of the rays with the arrow keys of the keyboard in such a way that the circle can be moved in four directions.
+Addtionallly, the user can adjust the position of the origin of the rays with the arrow keys of the keyboard in such a way that the objects can be moved in four directions.
 By using the scroll on the mouse, the user can zoom-in or zoom-out the scene.
+And by pressing enter, the user can close the window and finish the program.

 <table>
   <tr>